 The overarching purpose of this research is to aid in understanding the causes of failure and success in language teaching classrooms.
 While most research in this area focuses on teacher action, teacher beliefs, methods, syllabus, materials development etc., the aim of this research is to investigate how school-aged learners see the language classroom and, by reference to similar data gathered from teachers, investigate the extent to which there may be a difference in perceptions of purpose, value/usefulness and expectations.
 The research is situated within phenomenology, specifically linked to Personal Construct Theory, and utilizes repertory grids as a means of gathering data and stimulating learner and teacher expression of how they see the classroom.
 This initial study, intended as a pilot for larger, broader research plans, focuses on secondary school learners in Brunei and their teachers.

-The objective of this study is to investigate the impact of EMI (English as a Medium of Instruction) education through the bilingual education system in the country in HE (higher education).
+The objective of this study is to investigate the impact of EMI (English Medium Instruction) education through the bilingual education system in the country in an HE (higher education) institution by looking at student perspectives.